wazuh/wazuh-documentation/source/installation-guide/installing-wazuh-agent/wazuh_agent_linux_rpm.rst

     protect=1
     EOF

 2. On your terminal, install the Wazuh agent.
-You can choose standard installation or an installation with configuration provisioning:
+You can choose an installation or a deployment:

   a) Standard installation: